lhearachel/metang/README.md

   -p, --prepend <entry>        Prepend <entry> to the input listing.
   -n, --start-from <number>    Start enumeration from <number>.
   -o, --output <file>          Write output to <file>.
+  -l, --leader <leader>        Use <leader> as a prefix for generated symbols.
+  -c, --tag-case <case>        Customize the casing of generated tags for enums
-  -G, --preproc-guard <guard>  Use <guard> as a prefix for conditional
+                               and lookup tables.
+Options: snake, pascal -G, --preproc-guard <guard>  Use <guard> as a prefix for conditional preprocessor directives.
-                               preprocessor directives.
+  -B, --bitmask                If specified, generate symbols for a bitmask.
+                               This option is incompatible with the “-D” and “-n” options.
   -D, --allow-overrides        If specified, allow direct value-assignment.
   -h, --help                   Display this help text and exit.
   -v, --version                Display the program version number and exit.